The Worlds Premiere Authority on Yeast Infections

 teeth.
 Butter however is ok.

 On the candida free diet it is a good idea to avoid shark, tuna, swordfish, and farm raised Atlantic salmon because of high mercury content.
-Studies have shown that candida is 67% more prevalent in people with mercury fillings than without.2
+As was published in the Journal of the Academy of Medical Sciences in 2012, candida is 67% more prevalent in people with mercury fillings than without.2

 If you are having a problem figuring out what to eat, these cookbooks are pretty good.